 While you’re back there, you should also take a look at the fuel tank and pipes.
-If you see gas on the lines or pooling below the generator, you could have a leak.
+If you see gas on the lines or pooling underneath the unit your generator could be leaking.
 This calls for immediate repair or replacement of the faulty parts.

 #3: Low Oil

-Along with fuel to power it, a generator needs oil to keep it happy.
-This keeps the engine from overheating or breaking due to friction.
+Along with fuel to power it, a generator needs oil to work.
+The oil keeps the engine from overheating or breaking due to friction.
 If there’s too little oil, your generator may backfire.
 Or it might run for a few minutes before the low oil sensor shuts it down.
 This is irritating, but it’s better than risking permanent damage to the motor.

 Check the oil level.
 Most generators have a dipstick like the one in your car.
 Pull it out, wipe it off with a rag, then pop it back in.
 After about 30 seconds, take it out and check whether the oil is above the “empty” mark.
 If not, go ahead and refill it.